lavabit/robox/README.md

 _We would welcome community help (as a pull request) with any of the following tasks:_

-* Generate docker variants for the Ubuntu/Debian/Alpine configurations
+* Generate docker variants for the Ubuntu/Debian/Alpine configurations.
-* Incorporate the upload/delete/release scripts into the robox.sh script as functions.
+* Incorporate the upload/delete/release scripts into the `robox.sh` script as functions.
 * Add vagrant user password randomization logic to the bundled Vagrantfiles.
 * Improve the unit box validation/check script with SSH command tests/checks.
 * Start building ARM variants for some virtual machines/boxes.